 - You get bored and don’t feel any passion or chemistry with emotionally available men.

-- As much as you claim to want the exact opposite, you’re relationship history (with friends, lovers, family, coworkers, etc.), translates that you’re more comfortable being in a state of drama, chaos, jealousy, competition, deceit, one-upping, disrespect, disconnection, and guessing, than you are in a state of solidity, love, respect, honesty, and authenticity.
+- As much as you claim to want the exact opposite, you’re relationship history (with friends, lovers, family, coworkers, etc.), translates that you’re more comfortable being in a state of being undervalued and disrespected, than you are in a state of being valued, respected, and appreciated.

 - You feel like you have no choice but to lie about the dumbest things.
 You feel like if people knew the truth, they’d run.

 - You’re a chameleon.
-You act like one person at work and another with one group of friends, and another with the other group of friends, and another with guys, and another with your family.
+You act like one person at work and another with one group of friends… and another with the other group of friends… and another on dates… and another with your family.
 You may have social anxiety because of this.
-You also may have a complete personality transplant after a drink or 2.
-It gives you anxiety to think of these different “groups” of people that you know being all together.
+You also may have a complete personality transplant after a drink or two.
+It gives you anxiety to think of these different “groups” of people that you know all being together in the same room.
 You micromanage your image to the point of exhaustion because you feel like you can’t ever be your true self.
 You feel this way because early on, you were made to feel bad for existing.
 You were also made to feel like you were easy to forget/abandon.

-- You look to accomplishments, relationships, and superficial stuff to give you an identity because you don’t know who you are.
+- You look to external validation and superficial items to give you an identity because you don’t know who you are.
 Whenever anyone has a preoccupation with the superficial, it ALWAYS signals low self-esteem.

-- You have high highs and low lows in your friendships.
+- You have high highs and low lows in your relationships – with friends, family, and lovers.

 - You’re non-confrontational, but you don’t mind having a front row seat to watch any confrontation/drama that you may have passively created.

 - You’re ALWAYS extremely busy and preoccupied.
-You hide behind your chaos because it justifies why you can’t ever be present or available for yourself (or anyone else).
+You hide behind chaos because it justifies why you can’t ever be present; why you can’t be available to look in the mirror and address your issues.

-- When you’re on dates or hanging with friends, you’re more concerned with how you appear as opposed to having a genuine conversation or seeing if there’s a connection.
-Dating and making friends always feels like you are auditioning for a role.
+- When you’re on dates or hanging with friends, you’re more concerned with how you appear as opposed to having a genuine conversation, or seeing if there’s a connection.
+Dating and making friends always feels like you are auditioning for a part to play.

 - You like to talk about making plans, having goals, and all of these brilliant ideas but executing them gives you anxiety.